Katzeilla/nodebb-saver/README.md

 # nodebb-saver
-A bash script for save NodeBB content as json file, via native NodeBB API, no server-side plugin required.
+A bash script for save NodeBB content as JSON file, via native NodeBB API, no server-side plugin required.

 ## Usage